Serra da Estrela

 Wildlife Ecosystems

-The park supports several iconic Iberian species including Iberian wolf in the remote northern areas, roe deer, wild boar, and the Portuguese population of the endangered Iberian midwife toad endemic to Serra da Estrela's streams.
-The avifauna includes golden eagle, Bonelli's eagle, eagle owl, and important populations of rock thrush and rufous-tailed rock thrush in the high-altitude rocky habitats, while alpine areas support skylarks, pipits, and wintering snow bunting.
-The Zezere and Mondego river headwaters within the park harbor populations of Iberian nase, trout, and the endemic Iberian loach, while amphibian communities include the Iberian ribbed newt and golden-striped salamander.
+The park supports several iconic Iberian species including Iberian wolf in the remote northern areas, roe deer, wild boar, and the common midwife toad which inhabits the park's mountain streams.
+[1] The avifauna includes golden eagle, Bonelli's eagle, eagle owl, and important populations of rock thrush and rufous-tailed rock thrush in the high-altitude rocky habitats, while alpine areas support skylarks, pipits, and wintering snow bunting.
+The Zezere and Mondego river headwaters within the park harbour populations of Iberian nase, trout, and native Iberian loach, while amphibian communities include the Iberian ribbed newt and the golden-striped salamander.

 Flora Ecosystems